colleen547/sql-challenge/README.md

-Create a histogram to visualize the most common salary ranges for employees.
+   2.)
+Created a histogram to visualize the most common salary ranges for employees.

-Create a bar chart of average salary by title.
+   2.)
+Created a bar chart of average salary by title.